 Tower supports container-based clusters using OpenShift, meaning new Tower instances can be installed on this platform without any variation or diversion in functionality.
 However, there are certain OpenShift Deployment and Configuration differences that must be considered.
-In Ansible Tower version 3.6, you can create instance groups to point to a Kubernetes container.
+You can create instance groups to point to a Kubernetes container.
 For more detail, see the Execution Environments section.